Tips for Working with Cowork

 • Figma — Read designs, export assets

-Caution: Only connect the MCP integrations you need, because the more connections you add, the larger the attack surface where AI could access data it shouldn't.
+Caution: Connect MCP only as needed, because the more connections, the larger the attack surface where AI may access data it shouldn't

-4.4 Set Up Scheduled Tasks for Recurring Work
+4.4 Set Up Recurring Tasks with Scheduled Tasks

-If you have tasks that repeat daily or weekly, set up a Scheduled Task, such as:
+For tasks that repeat daily or weekly, set up Scheduled Task such as:

 • Every Friday: "Compile action items from this week's meeting notes"

-• End of month: "Create an Excel expense summary from Receipts/"
+• Every month-end: "Create an Excel summary of expenses from Receipts/"

-Caution: Scheduled Tasks run even when you're not watching the screen, so define clear boundaries, such as "read only, do not delete files."
+Caution: Scheduled Tasks run even when you're not watching the screen so set clear boundaries, such as "read only, do not delete files"

 5 Things You Should "Never Do" with Cowork

-1 Grant access to your entire Home Directory AI could read SSH Keys, configs, and browser data
+1 Grant access to the entire Home Directory AI may read SSH Keys, Config, Browser Data

-2 Share files containing passwords/API Keys Data is sent to the cloud for processing
+2 Send files containing Passwords/API Keys to Cowork Data is sent to the Cloud for processing

 3 Trust AI numbers without spot-checking AI may hallucinate or miscalculate

-4 Let Cowork read files from strangers without inspection Risk of prompt injection
+4 Let Cowork read files from strangers without checking Risk of Prompt Injection

-5 Set Scheduled Tasks with permission to delete/edit important files Runs automatically without supervision
+5 Set Scheduled Tasks with permission to delete/modify important files Runs automatically without supervision

-1. Verify that accessible folders contain no sensitive data
+1. Verify that the authorized folder contains no sensitive data

 2. Back up important files before requesting edits

-Cowork is a powerful tool, but "powerful" also means "capable of making big mistakes."
-Used correctly, it saves enormous amounts of time.
+Cowork is a powerful tool, but "powerful" also means "capable of big mistakes."
+Used correctly, it saves tremendous time.
 Used carelessly, it can create problems harder to fix than doing the work yourself.

 — Grand Linux Solution Team